chezyio/SC3010/README.md

             -   Simple and easy to build
             -   Good at detecting known attacks
         -   Disadvantage
-            -   Cannot catch new attacks without a known signature
+            -   Cannot catch new attacks without a known signature like zero-days
     -   Anomaly-based
         -   Develop a model what normal activities look like and alert on any activities that deviate from normal
         -   Whitelisting to keep a list of allowed patterns